-With Canva, you can edit online and download your saved work after.
-This is a very useful tool, even for presenters who don’t have skills in designing.
+With Canva, you can edit online and download your saved work into your PC.
+This is a useful tool even for presenters who don’t have the skills in designing.

-CustomShow is built for marketing presentations.
-They use cloud storage, which lets users collaborate and share files online.
+CustomShow is for marketing presentations.
+It works like cloud-based presentation software.
+You can use its cloud storage to collaborate and share files online.
 Here, you can customize your presentations based on your brand preference.
-Presentations can also be delivered with CustomShow through their web meetings feature.
+You can also stream your presentations through its web meetings feature.

-CustomShow works across multiple devices, whether online or offline.
-It also has its own analytics platform, although there is still room for improvement in their data intelligence.
+CustomShow works across multiple devices such as iPad whether online or offline.
+It also has its analytics platform, although there is still room for improvement in its data intelligence.

 — Genially (@genially_en) September 4, 2017

 If you are looking for a lighthearted approach to your presentation, PowToon is a good tool for you.
-It’s an animated presentation maker where you can create visual media such as videos and infographics.
+It’s an animated presentation maker where you can create visual media.
 It provides royalty-free music and designs to choose from.
-What’s more, it also allows you to collaborate with co-users on its white canvas.
+What’s more, it allows you to collaborate with co-users on its white canvas.
 PowToon provides ease of use, and it’s offered for free.

-Preseria is a must-have web application for event and conference organizers.
+Preseria is one of the must-have online presentation tools if you’re planning a conference.
 It allows you to manage and organize different presentations on one platform.
-This makes it extremely useful for event managers.
-Aside from that, Preseria can also project these presentations.
-The only downside to this tool is that it cannot be used to modify content.
+Besides it, it allows you to manage and organize different presentations on one platform.
+Aside from that, Preseria can project these presentations.
+The only downside is you cannot change your content with it.

-However, there are also cons in using this tool.
-Presentations made using its free edition are set to public view by default.
+Note, though, the presentations made using its free edition are set to public view by default.
 It also takes some time to learn how to operate Prezi.
-Further, an overuse of its zoom and Pathway Points features can cause dizziness for audiences.

 — Stephanie Manuel (@breezy_bookkeep) September 4, 2017

-Slidebean’s most popular feature is their self-creating slides.
+Slidebean’s most popular feature is it’s self-creating.
 You only need to add your content, and they turn it into a designed slide.
 This online presentation tool is easy to use and requires less time to build a deck.
-There are also a lot of Slidebean templates to choose from.
+There are also a lot of Slidebean templates to pick.
 Plus, it lets you track how your presentations are doing.
 They can pull up data on who’s viewing your presentations and even determine viewers’ engagement level.

-If you require different types of files in your presentation, SlideDog can help you present them seamlessly.
-It supports a wide array of file types, such as Microsoft Office, PDF, Prezi, web pages, images, and videos.
-SlideDog organizes these files and creates a playlist out of them.
+I love smart online presentation tools such as SlideDog.
+Its beauty lies in the fact you can combine different file types.
+It can be a PDF, PowerPoint, Prezi, web pages, images, and videos.
+The app organizes these files and creates a playlist out of them.
 It also features a live and interactive audience poll.
-However, in spite of its file management capabilities, you cannot use SlideDog to create presentations.
+You cannot use it to create presentations.